KantaraInitiative/Inclusion/README.md

 “Digital public infrastructure is key everywhere, but especially in developing countries.
 We look forward to driving multi-stakeholder collaboration around the development and deployment of globally interoperable wallets that help close the gap between the digital ‘haves’ and ‘have nots.'” – Doreen Bogdan-Martin, ITU Secretary-General.

-Report from the ACM - STATEMENT IN SUPPORT OF MANDATORY COMPREHENSIVE DIGITAL ACCESSIBILITY REGULATIONS https://www.acm.org/binaries/content/assets/public-policy/ustpc-mandatory-accessibity-standards-statement.pdf 2024-05-31 takes the approach that the ADA should be expanded, which is the direct opposite of our recommendation for a broader scope.
+Report from the ACM - STATEMENT IN SUPPORT OF MANDATORY COMPREHENSIVE DIGITAL ACCESSIBILITY REGULATIONS https://www.acm.org/binaries/content/assets/public-policy/ustpc-mandatory-accessibity-standards-statement.pdf 2024-05-31 takes the approach that the ADA should be expanded, whereas this report suggestes that the ADA is not the best place to define how digital identitiers should be described.